3 new restaurants setting up across Charleston area; new ice cream, coffee shops on way

 On the way

-A new restaurant is set to open and a yoga clothing store will move into a new space this month in Mount Pleasant Towne Centre.
+A new sandwich restaurant is set to open and a yoga clothing store will relocate this month at Mount Pleasant Towne Centre.

 Lululemon will open in the former Banana Republic corner space on April 19 while Jon Smith Subs will host its grand opening April 11 at 1748 Towne Centre Way, two doors down from Bed Bath & Beyond.

 As part of the yoga shop's launch, it will host a free community class at 9 a.m.
 April 20 in the shopping center's new park area called The Oaks.
-Lululemon is now across the street on Towne Centre Way, where it opened temporarily in 2017.
+Lululemon currently is across the street from its new space on Towne Centre Way, where it opened temporarily in 2017.

 Check it out